Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Lamia.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/desert
 - monster/size/large
 - monster/type/monstrosity
-statblock: inline
+aliases: ["Lamia"]
 ---
 # Lamia
 *Source: Monster Manual p.
-201, Ghosts of Saltmarsh, Mythic Odysseys of Theros, Candlekeep Mysteries, The Wild Beyond the Witchlight*
+201. Available in the SRD.*

 Ruined desert cities and the tombs of forgotten monarchs make perfect lairs for the wicked lamias.
 These decadent monsters take what has been forgotten and make it the seat of their hedonistic rule, surrounding themselves with sycophants.
-Lamias rely on [[Jackalwere|jackalweres]] to perform various tasks, sending them across the wastes to capture slaves or steal treasures from caravans, encampments, or villages, concealed by the lamia's magic as they attack.
+Lamias rely on [[5.
+Mechanics\Bestiary\Humanoid\Jackalwere.md|jackalweres]] to perform various tasks, sending them across the wastes to capture slaves or steal treasures from caravans, encampments, or villages, concealed by the lamia's magic as they attack.

 A lamia has a beautiful humanoid upper body that merges into a powerful four-legged leonine form.
 Its vicious black claws speak to its predatory nature, as does its hunger for torture and humanoid flesh.